stevan/SAuth/README.md

 - The user logs into the web-app, knowing nothing more then that.
 They are authenticated within that application and all is well.

-- The web-app itself now needs to ask the web-service for a token.
+- The web-app itself now needs to ask the web-service for a token, or loads a pre-existing token somehow (in which case you would skip the next several steps).

 - The web-app and the web-service have a pre-arranged relationship and the web-app has been given a key from the web-service.